 Safran also designs PC boards and sights for certain naval systems ordered by the American Department of Defense.

-While Safran's success in Canada is largely based on our technological expertise, it also reflects the relations of mutual trust we have established with local partners.
-We provide seamless support to these companies, including their own research and innovation initiatives.
+While Safran's success in Canada is largely based on its technological expertise, it also reflects the relations of mutual trust it has established with local partners.
+Safran provides seamless support to these companies, including their own research and innovation initiatives.

 Safran has worked for many years with the major primes in Canada, including Pratt & Whitney, Bell, Bombardier and Airbus, and is also active in a number of strategic think tanks.
 Safran holds a seat on the board and executive committee of Aéro-Montréal and Aerospace Industries Association of Canada (AIAC), clusters bringing together leaders in the Québec aerospace industry.
 The Group serves on several other executive committees, as well as boards of directors, including the boards of the Consortium for Research and Innovation in Aerospace in Québec (CRIAQ), the Downsview Aerospace Innovation and Research (DAIR), Consortium and Ontario Aerospace Council (OAC).

 Safran is working with CRIAQ on several large-scale R&D projects.
 In 2013, the Group teamed up with the École Polytechnique de Montréal and the Natural Sciences and Engineering Research Council of Canada (NSERC) to endow an industry chair for 3D woven composites for the aerospace industry.

 In addition, Safran is a member of the Canadian Association of Defense and Security Industries (CADSI) and the Helicopter Association of Canada (HAC).